Skip to content

-The Anselm Project Is Coming to iOS
+The Anselm Project Is On iOS

 This has been a long time coming.
 I mentioned a mobile app as far back as mid-2025, and it kept getting pushed because the web platform kept needing attention first.
 I'm glad I waited.
 The app I'm submitting now is a much better product than what I would have shipped then.